SpaceXLaunchBot/SpaceXLaunchBot/source/config/README.md

 apiCheckInterval|Int|The interval time, in minutes, between checking the SpaceX API for updates launchNotificationDelta|Int|How far into the future to look for launches that are happening soon (in minutes).
-Should be at least apiCheckInterval * 2 reaperInterval|Int|Every $reaperInterval minutes, check for non-existant (dead) channels in subscribedChannels and remove them - Essentially garbage collection for the channel list logFormat|String|The format for the log
+Should be at least apiCheckInterval * 2 reaperInterval|Int|Every $reaperInterval minutes, check for non-existant (dead) channels in subscribedChannels and remove them - Essentially garbage collection for the channel list logFilePath|String|The path to save the log file to logFormat|String|The format for the log colours|Object|The colours used for different cases